rutgers-apl/rlibm-all/README.md

 ```
 g++ test.cpp -I<path-to-rlibm-all>/include/ <path-to-rlibm-all>/lib/float34ROMathLib.a -lm -o test
 ```

-Currently, RLIBM-ALL uses some functions from the default math library for range reduction (i.e., to decompose a floating point value into the integral part and fractional part) so make sure to include `-lm` flag.~
+To see a sample program that uses OurLibm, please look into the "sample" directory.
+It is a simple program that computes `e^0.005 / sinpi(0.75)`.
+The makefile shows how to link the library and the dependency.
+Currently, RLIBM-ALL uses some functions from the default math library for range reduction (i.e., to decompose a floating point value into the integral part and fractional part) so make sure to include `-lm` flag.